Observable CMB B-modes from Cosmological Phase Transitions: Introduction

 Cosmological inflation is a compelling framework for dynamically solving the horizon and flatness problems while also generating the density perturbations observed in our universe today \cite{Baumann:2009ds,Ellis:2023wic}.
 Inflationary models also generically predict nearly scale-invariant tensor perturbations, which induce a characteristic $B$-mode polarization signal in the cosmic microwave background (CMB) \cite{Kosowsky:1994,Kamionkowski:1996zd,Seljak:1996gy,Kamionkowski:1996ks,Zaldarriaga:1996xe,Seljak:1996ti,Hu:1997hv,Dodelson:2003bv,Smith:2005mm,Mortonson:2009qv,Kamionkowski:2015yta,Guzzetti:2016mkm}.
 It is widely accepted that observing $B$-modes above known astrophysical foregrounds would constitute ``smoking gun" evidence for inflation \cite{Weinberg:2003ur,Flauger:2007es,Baumann:2014cja,BICEP2:2014owc}.

-In this \textit{Letter}, we present a counterexample of post-inflationary $B$-modes that mimic the inflationary prediction.
-Indeed, {\it any} source of large-scale, coherent tensor perturbations produced before reionization can contribute to $B$-mode signals.\footnote{See also Ref.~\cite{Geller:2021obo} for $B$-mode signals from resonant particle production near reionization.} Our representative example is a late-time ($T\sim$ keV) strongly first-order phase transition, which produces gravitational waves (GWs) through bubble collisions, sound waves, and turbulence.
-The key difference with respect to the inflationary signal is that the spectrum from these subhorizon sources is not (nearly) scale invariant, but rather white noise on superhorizon scales.
-Accurately measuring $B$-modes on different angular scales can then in principle distinguish between these sources.
+In this \textit{Letter}, we present a counterexample of post-inflationary $B$-modes that can rival the signal strength of testable inflationary predictions.
+Indeed, {\it any} source of large-scale, coherent tensor perturbations produced before reionization can contribute to $B$-mode signals.\footnote{See also Ref.~\cite{Geller:2021obo} for $B$-mode signals from resonant particle production near reionization.} Our representative scenario is a late-time, strongly first-order phase transition occurring in a secluded dark sector, which produces gravitational waves (GWs) through bubble collisions.\footnote{First-order cosmological phase transitions also source GWs through sound waves and turbulence.
+We consider a supercooled transition for which these contributions are subdominant.} The key difference with respect to inflationary signals is that the tensor power spectrum from sub-horizon sources is not (nearly) scale invariant, but rather white noise on super-horizon scales.
+As a result, the $B$-mode signal has a distinct spectral shape, with more power on smaller scales as compared with the inflationary prediction.
+Accurately measuring $B$-modes on different angular scales can then distinguish between these sources.